 Can headphones cause tinnitus?

-Headphones can cause tinnitus, but it’s neither the Bluetooth nor the noise cancelling that’s to blame.
+Headphones can cause tinnitus, but it’s neither the Bluetooth nor the noise canceling that’s to blame.
 Both wireless headphones and earbuds are harmless when used responsibly.
 What can give rise to tinnitus, however, is hearing loss.

 The problem with headphones is that people tend to listen at high volumes.
 When you exceed safe listening levels for too long, your hearing will suffer.
 And tinnitus happens to be a common side effect of hearing loss.
 Let’s unpack each of these points in order.